On this page you will find:

 - Speak out – this can involve making a statement or doing an action which shows your disapproval or objection.
 It is possible to make small, individual stands like speaking out or signing a petition.

 - Show people reliable and accurate information – this can help people to understand more, making them less likely to judge.
-The Start a Conversation website provides reliable information and signposting.
+The Start a Conversation website provides reliable information and signposting or use Start a Conversation resources to help raise awareness.

 - Talk about your experience – sharing your story and having more conversations about mental health and suicide can help to improve people's understanding.
-This could involve joining a panel or network, such as the Leicester, Leicestershire and Rutland Suicide Lived Experience Network, that aims to listen to lived experience and use it to improve outcomes.
-You can find more information on our suicide lived experience network page.

-Myths about suicide
+Myths about mental health and suicide

 There are a number of thoughts linked to suicide that are just myths.
 One way to help yourself and those around you is to make sure you understand the facts.
 Take a read through some of these myths below.